59 Mental Models for Influence

 I have taken insights from 12 books and created a latticework of mental models on the topic of influence.
 This latticework provides a framework allowing for easier recollection and it helps to show how knowing a small number of big ideas can have a huge impact on your life.

-53 Mental models for Influence:
+The 59 Mental models for Influence:

 2. Agenda Setting Theory

-There are 3 spheres to power:
+There are 3 spheres of power:

 Winning in arguments.